maxkub/challengeMDI343/README.md

 # challengeMDI343

+All the created functions are in the file 'utils'.

-## Final preprocessing of the dataset:
+## Preprocessing of the dataset:

-In that order:
+This the preprocessing applyied to find the best score.
+The following opperations are applyied, in that order:

 #### - separating the dataset into two subsets